Businesses must not make false or misleading representations about the country of origin of products.

 - 'made in' a specified country

 - 'produce of', 'product of' or 'produced in' a country

 - claims that products, or ingredients or components, were 'grown in' a specified country.

 Businesses are protected by the law when they make country of origin representations, provided they meet certain criteria.
-For more information, view our Criteria for country of origin claims page.
+For more information, view Criteria for country of origin claims.

 Country of origin labelling for food

 From 1 July 2018, businesses must meet the requirements of the Country of Origin Food Labelling Information Standard 2016, made under the Australian Consumer Law (ACL).
 The standard applies to food offered for retail sale in Australia, including in stores or markets, online or from a vending machine.
 The law does not apply to food sold for immediate consumption in places such as restaurants, cafés, take-away shops and schools, or to food provided by caterers.

 Under the system, most foods that are produced, grown or made in Australia are required to display a label with:

 - the kangaroo in a triangle system to help consumers easily and quickly identify the food's Australian origin